DeShone Kizer to Be Named Browns Starting QB over Brock Osweiler, Cody Kessler

 The Browns opened training camp with a crowded, unsettled quarterback depth chart.

-They acquired Osweiler in a trade with the Houston Texans, which also netted them two draft picks in exchange for taking on Osweiler's hefty salary.
+They acquired Osweiler in a trade with the Houston Texans, which also netted them two draft picks in exchange for taking on Osweiler's hefty salary—he's set to earn $16 million for the 2017 season, according to Spotrac.com.
 He arrived to the organization with 26 touchdowns against 22 interceptions and a lackluster 77.4 passer rating across 36 games over five seasons with the Texans and Denver Broncos.

 Cleveland also drafted Kizer, who spent time in the conversation as the top quarterback in the draft before he slid to the second round.
 The Notre Dame product tossed 47 touchdowns with 19 interceptions in two years as a starter with the Fighting Irish.